 We demand economic inclusion in the country that our ancestors built with ownership being the core focus and contracts (locally and federally) proportionate to our population.

-We demand proper educational standards for teaching true American history and for the Federal Government to make an investment in better education for the descendants of the those responsible for the Nations wealth
+We demand proper educational standards for teaching true American history and for the Federal Government to make an investment in private American Freedmen schools for a better education for the descendants of the those responsible for the Nations wealth

-We demand the policies as drafted and/or ratified during Reconstruction be reestablished with updates to address the failures of the initial program which will help in the process of closing the generational wealth gap
+We demand a complete judicial review of the Reconstruction Amendments.
+We also demand the policies as drafted and/or ratified during Reconstruction be reestablished with updates to address the failures of the initial program which will aid in the process of closing the generational wealth gap